Peterborough Sports have a pair of 'grudge' matches over the festive season

-Peterborough Sports ready for two big 'grudge' festive fixtures against Kettering Town
+Peterborough Sports ready for two big 'grudge' festive fixtures against Kettering Town, Boxing Day match no longer all-ticket

 Peterborough Sports boss Jimmy Dean is expecting some Christmas fireworks when Kettering Town visit the Bee Arena for a National League North fixture on Boxing Day (3pm kick off).